 You Need to Cover Their Cage

 Parakeets can’t get a good night’s rest unless it’s completely dark.
 They will not be able to get a decent night’s sleep or feel rested if there is an excessive amount of light in the area.
-By covering their cage, you are making it significantly darker, quieter, and more insulated, which will help them sleep better.
+Covering their cage makes it significantly darker, quieter, and more insulated, which will help them sleep better.

 Make Sure They Have a Comfortable Place to Sleep

 Can parakeets sleep with noise?
 Your parakeet may startle and wake up due to loud noises, blinking lights, or both.
 Because of this, you need to take measures to ensure that the likelihood of this occurring is as low as possible.
-Keep any other animals at a safe distance from the cage or wooden platform for birds so that they won’t wake up your feathered friend.
+Keep other animals safe from the cage or wooden platform for birds so they won’t wake up your feathered friend.

 In addition to this, it’s essential to keep the parakeet’s cage clean.
 You are responsible for maintaining its neat appearance on their behalf, given that they cannot do it independently.
 It’s like a teenager, but smaller.